• Skip to main content

 Rest

 If running without pain is impossible, then you’ll have to rest.
-Take the opportunity to start doing [yoga ] like you’ve always wanted or switch to a cross training activity, like swimming or cycling, as long as it doesn’t cause pain.
+Take the opportunity to start doing yoga for runners like you’ve always wanted.

 Hamstring Recovery Exercises